Hair & Scalp Health

 Side effects

-Typically mild and short-lived (redness, tenderness).
-Rare risks are discussed at consultation; we maintain sterile technique.
+Usually mild and short-lived (redness, tenderness).
+We review rare risks at consultation and maintain sterile technique throughout.

 Joined-up care

-Scalp health, nutrition and stress management can influence outcomes.
-We keep plans simple, sustainable and monitored.
+Scalp health, nutrition and stress can influence outcomes.
+We keep plans simple, sustainable and monitored over time.

 What to expect at Santi